Firefighters brave the triple digit heat to keep public safe

 AMARILLO, Texas (KAMR/KCIT) — Potter County Fire Rescue said preparation is key for those firefighters braving the heat.

-“Every time you get on the scene of a fire you have all this extra gear on. you’ve got structure gear that’s an inch thick and weighs about 60 pounds,” Steven Denny, Potter County Fire Rescue’s, Public Information Officer, stated.
+“Every time you get on the scene of a fire you have all this extra gear on.
+You’ve got structure gear that’s an inch thick and weighs about 60 pounds,” said Potter County Fire Rescue’s Public Information Officer Steven Denny.

-“We train on the best ways to attack a fire, the best ways to put a fire out, and that sort of thing. but we also encourage the members to use other methods to keep themselves in shape.
-We’ve got workout facilitates at our fire station,” Denny explained.
+“We train on the best ways to attack a fire, the best ways to put a fire out, and that sort of thing,” Denny explained.
+“We also encourage the members to use other methods to keep themselves in shape.
+We’ve got workout facilitates at our fire station.”

 Those workout facilities help to keep fire fighters ready for whatever call they receive.